EC One Owner and Goldsmith Jos Skeates explains the "The Four C's" of diamonds.

 Included (I1, I2, and I3) Inclusions are obvious under magnification which may affect transparency and brilliance and even durability.

-Brightness: Which is the white light reflected from a diamond.
+Brightness: The white light reflected from a diamond.

 Fire: The breaking up of white light into all the colours of the rainbow.